calyx-servicios/custom-etilfarma/purchase_order_accounting_link/README.rst

 CALYX SERVICIOS S.A.
 It is part of the PGK Consultores economic group, member of an important global network, a world organization positioned among the 20 largest consultant-studios in the world.
 The PGK Consultores group is one of the 20 largest consultant-studios in Argentina with nearly 200 professionals.

-This module is part of the `Custom-Etilfarma <https://gitlab.com/calyxservicios-group/odoo/custom-etilfarma>`_ project on Gitlab.
+This module is part of the `Odoo-Calyx <https://gitlab.com/calyxservicios-group/odoo/odoo-calyx>`_ project on Gitlab.